 Artificial intelligence is here.
 AI-driven capabilities that not too long ago may have seemed like science fiction are now being discussed, created, and applied in businesses across the globe.
 As artificial intelligence and the way we think about it continues to evolve, an artificial intelligence definition may feel difficult to pinpoint.
 For all the headlines and boardroom discussions dominated by the subject, a working artificial intelligence definition still seems out of grasp for those individuals and executives within an organization that may not directly engage in AI projects or initiatives.

-Breaking Down the Artificial Intelligence Definition
+Breaking Down the Definition of Artificial Intelligence

 At a high level, AI can be defined as the field of study and techniques that teach computers how to learn, reason, perceive, communicate and make decisions like humans do.
 That is a very lofty definition, but it can be broken down further into three categories based on level of cognitive ability.
 The three classifications are artificial super-intelligence, artificial general intelligence, and narrow artificial intelligence.

 Artificial super intelligence (ASI) is the concept of a computer, system, or algorithm with cognitive ability that surpasses that of a human.
 ASI is the most complex and distant category of AI from what we have today.
 It often receives the most attention in the media because of a lack of understanding about how complex it is to achieve.
 It will take significant breakthroughs in technology and computing before ASI can become a reality.

 One step down from ASI is artificial general intelligence (AGI), sometimes also referred to as strong AI.
 These applications of artificial intelligence would have a nearly identical cognitive ability compared with a human.
 This means that these computers, systems and algorithms would have the ability to reason with an environmental outlook on the situation, think in an abstract manner, and develop innovative solutions or theories without obvious precedence towards a certain line of reasoning.